 On a previous post I get deeper on how to have a mindful and immersive travel and why it is the best kind of travel.
 All the cultures, the people, the sights, the sounds, the smells and the flavors become an intense experience that stimulates our minds.
 Traveling alters all our conceptual maps about reality, brings us into the present, develops our perceptions about life, and takes us to a place where inspiration and ideas are born.
 Click here to read more about that!

-So going back to that starting question, why?
+So going back to that question at the beginning: why?
 Because it wouldn’t be life otherwise.